flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 <span id=codenav />
 ## Section 3: Code Navigation

-oclock code is written in c and c++11.
-Python would have been a good candidate, but I started off with the need for porting some libraries in c++ and decided to keep the language somewhat homogenous.
+Oclock code is written in c and C++11.
+Python would have been a good candidate, but I started off with the need for porting some libraries in C++ and decided to keep the language somewhat homogenous.
-Coming from my past experiences on developing for the Arduino platform, I am blown away with the level of stability, speed and memory I get while using the [RPI][rpi].
+Coming from my past experiences on developing for the Arduino platform, I am blown away with the level of stability, speed, and memory of the [RPI][rpi].
 Having the ability to attach a debugger to the running process is priceless.
 While I had some initial success in using Valgrind, I ran into a brick wall due to a [known issue][vgbug].
 Overall, I still find the [RPI][rpi] to be